Use access reviews to manage users excluded from Conditional Access policies

 Auto-apply the results and remove users that have not been approved to continue using legacy authentication methods.

 It might be beneficial to enable recommendations so reviewers of large groups can easily make their decisions.

 Enable mail notifications so users are notified about the start and completion of the access review.

 If you have many exclusion groups and therefore need to create multiple access reviews, we now have an API in the Microsoft Graph beta endpoint that allows you to create and manage them programmatically.
-To get started, see the Azure AD access reviews API reference and Example of retrieving Azure AD access reviews via Microsoft Graph.
+To get started, see the access reviews API reference and Example of retrieving access reviews via Microsoft Graph.

 Access review results and audit logs

-Now that you have everything in place, group, Conditional Access policy, and access reviews, it is time to monitor and track the results of these reviews.
+Now that you have everything in place, group, Conditional Access policy, and access reviews, it's time to monitor and track the results of these reviews.

 In the Azure portal, open the Access reviews blade.

 Open the control and program you have created for managing the exclusion group.

 Select Results to see who was approved to stay on the list and who was removed.